What is an uncleared transaction?

 - Under ‘History Data’ you will find the number of credit cards used from the same IP address or with the same email address.
 If this number is high, this may indicate a fraudster.
 However, a high number can also be explained when the order is placed, for example, from a large business location.

-Accumulatively, these indicators paint an accurate picture of the uncleared transaction.
+Together, these indicators paint an accurate picture of what uncleared transactions are and how they should be addressed.
 However, these indicators offer no foolproof guarantee against fraudulent transactions.
 It is essential to consider all factors when evaluating a transaction; how likely is the possibility of fraud, what risks do you face based on your products, order value, etc.?
 If you trust the payment or consider it ‘low risk’, then you can accept the transaction.
 If you have any doubt, the transaction can be declined.
 We recommend that you notify your customer should you decide to reject their transaction.